sainsb/tilecannon/README.md

 * # How do I set this thing up?

 In the global.asax change the directory pointers to where you keep your mbtiles files, your bundled cache, and the name of your host.
+Then push the big green 'GO' button.